harshdarji23/potfolio/content/post/2020review.md

 I have always enjoyed staying outdoors either playing cricket or basketball or working out at the gym but due to the lockdown, I was not able to do either of those things.
 Around July I was in the worst shape of my life at 78 kgs with body fat of 14%.
 That's when I started running 3 miles a day with a friend but I did not enjoy running and stopped after 2 weeks.
 Luckily the gyms opened and I was excited to get back at it but they shut it down soon and to reduce my weight I began tracking my calories and significantly reduced the intake to 1500 Kcal.
 I really enjoy playing sports and working out so I believe it's not going to be a lot of a hassle to get back to what I like doing.
 However, I am targeting a single digit body fat percentage before my birthday which is in 5 months from now and become flexible.
 This is going to be challenging yet fun.

-# CAREER
+# Career 👨🏼‍💻
 I had taken multiple classes related to machine learning, statistics, and analytics and I found data science very interesting but the job market was very varied.
 You had to pick jobs related to machine learning, data engineering/business intelligence, or product data science.
 You cannot do everything and to prepare for each area was exhaustive.
 I was lucky to stumble upon [Emma's blog](https://towardsdatascience.com/how-i-got-4-data-science-offers-and-doubled-my-income-2-months-after-being-laid-off-b3b6d2de6938) and get clarity on the skills required for breaking into Data Science.
 I highly recommend subscribing to her [YouTube channel](https://www.youtube.com/c/DataInterviewPro) as she shares details about interviews, networking, and developing skills for data science.
 I had an interview with Zoro in April but they decided to hire internally, I kept in touch with them and they reached out to me with an opportunity in September to work as a Merchandising Analyst.
 This year I started my first full-time role remotely and I feel all my worries have settled down.
 My role is in the business team and I operate somewhere in the intersection of product, data, and automation to build a scalable solution to collect and enrich product information.

 I have also worked on a couple of side projects: